movestore/movestore.github.io/create_app.md

 <kbd>![](files/CreateTag.png ':size=250x')</kbd>

 Choose a tag (version name, e.g. v0.1) and choose a release title (e.g. first version).
-You can choose to add a description ot this release, or to attach files (see [auxiliary files](auxiliary.md#adding-large-fixed-or-fallback-files-to-an-app) for a case where this may be desired).
+You can choose to add a description to this release, or to attach files (see [auxiliary files](auxiliary.md#adding-large-fixed-or-fallback-files-to-an-app) for a case where this may be desired).
 Then, click on `Publish release`.

 <kbd>![](files/CreateTagForm.png ':size=800x')</kbd>

+!\>If you missed something in the release and want to add/adjust this, you can delete the release (under `Releases > Releases`).
+Note that it is then also **required to delete the associated tag** (under `Releases > Tags`) before creating a new release.
+If you do not delete the associated tag, MoveApps will use the old (deleted) release.

 ### Step 9: Initialize the App on MoveApps
 After you have successfully written a functioning App, copied it or used the template (together with the [appspec.json](appspec.md)) into your GitHub App repository and described its details in the `README.md` file, you can initiate it on MoveApps.
 To do this, select `My Apps > Create new app` from the menu in your Dashboard, or click on `Initialize a New App` in your `App Overview` and fill out the form.